Keto Buttermilk Pancakes

 How to make keto buttermilk pancakes

-1. Preheat a griddle or a skillet.
+1. Preheat a griddle or skillet to low heat.

-2. Mix dry ingredients – coconut flour, sweetener, baking powder, baking soda, salt and xanthan gum.
+2. Mix dry ingredients: coconut flour, sweetener, baking powder, baking soda, salt, and xanthan gum.

-3. Combine wet ingredients – buttermilk, sour cream, egg and melted butter.
+3. Combine wet ingredients: buttermilk, sour cream, egg, and melted butter.

 Key ingredients